 Me: So you’re from Montenegro but ethnically Albanian.

-[Door clangs, father comes in again, does a quick scan, leaves with a final “I love you.”]
+[Door clangs, father comes in again, does another quick scan, says “I love you” and leaves.]

 Melinda’s Halal Meat Market